numbas/editor/docs/question/reference.rst

         f(n-2)+f(n-1)
     )

-Javascript functions
+JavaScript functions
 ^^^^^^^^^^^^^^^^^^^^

-Writing a function in Javascript allows you to use all of that language's features, such as loops, anonymous functions and DOM manipulation.
+Writing a function in JavaScript allows you to use all of that language's features, such as loops, anonymous functions and DOM manipulation.
 Functions defined in Javasript don't need the ``function(parameters) { ... }`` enclosure - that's provided by Numbas - but they do need to return a value.

 Numbas provides a large library of functions which you can use.